hpzhang94/zhp_archive.github.io/index.md

 ### I am on the academic job market.

 ## News

+- 02.2024: one first-authored research paper is accepted to LREC-COLING 2024.

+- 02.2024: one research paper <a href = "https://arxiv.org/abs/2402.11794" target="_blank">[Unveiling the Magic: Investigating Attention Distillation in Retrieval-augmented Generation]</a> is available on arXiv.

 - 10.2023: two first-authored research papers are accepted to Findings of EMNLP 2023.
 <!-- - 09.2023: serve as PC member for SDM 24. -->
 - 09.2023: one first-authored research paper is accepted to IJCNLP-AACL 2023.